 I always liked maths and science and studied engineering at university.
 This experience taught me to approach problems from first principles and think through effective systems.
 I don’t really have skills that I can directly help people (e.g. a doctor), so I needed to approach the problem space differently.
 In my early 20s, I realized that entrepreneurship and technology could drive economic development, in a relatively capital efficiency manner.
 I started building my career in technology, starting at Google in London.
 After spending time at Index Ventures and learning about venture capital, I realized that, with even small amounts of capital, you could have outsized returns both in terms of value creation and impact.

 Technology entrepreneurs create products that improve the effectiveness for people and businesses, and create new jobs with new skills.
-Given all these benefits I decided to start investing in technology companies in Africa a little over 5 years ago, after ‘learning to invest’ in silicon valley as an angel through my own fund, Musha Ventures starting in 2011.
+Given all these benefits I decided to start investing in technology companies in Africa after ‘learning to invest’ in silicon valley as an angel through my own fund, Musha Ventures, starting in 2011.
 As an inexperienced investor, I tried to maximize learning per dollar invested, as I did not have a lot of capital.
-I tried to be disciplined by writing investment memos (that no one read), conducting reference checks and completing annual reviews for every company.
+I stayed disciplined by writing investment memos (that no one read), conducting reference checks and completing annual reviews for every company.

 There have are some early positive signals; my Africa portfolio has rougly doubled in value (on paper), and the companies have created thousands of jobs, enabled new startups to exist, and improved efficiency in archaic supply chains / markets.
 Despite these early signals, it’s still very early in the life of the venture capital ecosystem in Africa and it’s still unclear if these companies will endure and to have a lasting positive impact on the economic development and people’s lives in the markets.
 Only time will tell.